One-Hour Chairside Restoration

 One-Hour Chair-side Restoration

 When you have a severely damaged tooth or dental decay, toothaches, dental pain, and sensitivity become the day’s order.
 You can not take it anymore and want the tooth restored as soon as possible.
-There is no better way to restore you tooth within short period other than having a chair-side restoration that can include a dental filling or temporary dental crown.
+There is no better way to restore your tooth within a short period other than having a chair-side restoration that can include a dental filling or temporary dental crown.

 Did you know you can whiten or restore your teeth within an hour?
-We are living in electronic era, whereby technology has taken over the traditional ways of doing things.
+We live in the electronic era, whereby technology has taken over the traditional ways of doing things.
 The dentistry industry is not left behind in embracing the latest technologies.
-Most tooth restoration procedures requires you to make more than a single visit to the dentist, but with chairside restorations majority of work can be done within a single visit, however if esthetics come into play it is still ideal to send to a dental laboratory.
-With chairside work you dentist can work more diligently to get what you need done.
-In some cases the dentist can use the 3D technology to take digital images of your prepared tooth to make a crown or veneer.
-With chairside restorations, you may not have to wear temporary crowns as you wait for the permanent crowns to be produced.
+Most tooth restoration dental procedures require you to make more than a single visit to the dentist.
+But with chairside dental restorations, most work can be done within a single visit; however, if esthetics come into play, it is still ideal for sending to a dental laboratory.
+With chairside work, your dentist can work more diligently to get what you need to be done.
+Sometimes, the dentist can use 3D technology to take digital images of your prepared tooth to make a crown or veneer.
+With chairside dental restorations, you may not have to wear temporary crowns as you wait for the permanent crowns to be produced.

 Why do you need Chairside Restoration?